In this tutorial we’ll cover how to open, edit, move, and copy a file within Linux using the terminal window and a few basic commands.

 How to Open a File in Linux

-- While there are multiple ways to open a file in Linux, the easiest way to display the contents of a file is using the cat command.
-For example, lets say you have a text file named SampleText.txt, which contains a single string of text saying “This is a test file.”
+While there are multiple ways to open a file in Linux, the easiest way to display the contents of a file is using the cat command.
+For example, let’s say you have a text file named lorem.txt, which contains a paragraph of text.
 Use the cat command followed by the name of the file you want to open, like this:

-- While the example used above contains only one line of text, for large or multipage documents, it may be cumbersome to attempt to open their entire contents in the terminal at once.
-This is where the less command comes in handy.
+While the example used above contains only one paragraph of text, for large or multipage documents, it may be cumbersome to attempt to open their entire contents in the terminal at once.
+The less command comes in handy in situations where large text is present.
 By using the less command, you can have Linux display the contents of your file one page at a time.
 Use it the same way you would use the cat command:

-This command would then output the contents of the SampleLongText.txt file, one page at a time, allowing you to scroll to view more.
+This command would then output the contents of the longlorem.txt file, one page at a time, allowing you to scroll to view more.
+Note that the colon highlighted at the bottom of the screenshot above is the indication that you can scroll up and down the file.

 How to Edit a File in Linux